 Baldrige is focused on performance excellence and setting stretch standards.
 Accreditation is focused on setting the base standards that all organizations must meet to be considered acceptable providers of health care or education services.
 All organizations must be accredited; only role-model organizations will achieve Baldrige recognition.
-Nevertheless, a Baldrige self-assessment will help all organizations proceed beyond accreditation to setting excellence goals.
-Incidentally, some accreditation organizations (e.g., the Joint Commission and the Accreditation Council for Business Schools and Programs) are incorporating elements of the Baldrige Criteria for Performance Excellence into their assessments.
+Nevertheless, a Baldrige self-assessment will help all organizations proceed beyond accreditation to setting excellence goals—and improve the whole organization.
+Incidentally, some accreditation organizations (e.g., DNV GL-Healthcare, the Joint Commission, and the Accreditation Council for Business Schools and Programs) are incorporating elements of the Baldrige Criteria for Performance Excellence into their assessments.

 How many education and health care Baldrige Award recipients are there?

-As of the end of 2013, there were 10 education and 17 health care Baldrige Award recipients.
+As of the end of 2014 award cycle, there were 10 education and 19 health care Baldrige Award recipients.